gelisam/klister/README.rst

 * Languages with `custom implicit terms`_, via macros which generate terms of an existing ``#lang`` based on a type in the new ``#lang``.

-.. _Custom type-driven code generation: TODO write a small example demonstrating the feature.
+.. _Custom type-driven code generation: TODO: write a small example demonstrating the feature.
 Perhaps the traverse-traverse-id example again?
 .. _custom type systems: TODO: write an example #lang in which functions are not curried, writing copious comments.